m3au/meows/pages/service-details.md

 ## Overview

-The Service Details page provides comprehensive information about a specific service or command.
+The Service Details page provides detailed information about a specific service or command.
 It displays metadata, usage statistics, and related services, allowing users to understand and interact with the command.

 ## Route